openaps/openomni/README.md

 ##### ** Please note this is a project created to better understand how the omnipod communicates **

 #### RF HARDWARE used to RECEIVE transmissions from PDM or Pod
-NooElec rtl-sdr usb dongle from Amazon: http://www.amazon.com/gp/product/B00P2UOU72 RFCAT
+@seattlebrighton: NooElec rtl-sdr usb dongle from Amazon: http://www.amazon.com/gp/product/B00P2UOU72 SDR# on Windows tuned to 433.92MHz
-RFHACK
+@t1djoe: RFCAT using ? on Linux
+@?: HACKRF?

 #### SOFTWARE used with the above hardware to capture wireless signals
-SDR# (SdrSharp) on Windows: http://www.rtl-sdr.com/tag/sdrsharp/ GCRX on Mac
+@seattlebrighton: SDR# (SdrSharp) on Windows: http://www.rtl-sdr.com/tag/sdrsharp .
+I've also used GQRX on Mac

 #### SOFTWARE SETUP
 Frequency to capture PDM and Pod wireless signals: 433.92 MHz
 Encoding: Manchester - signals encoded by a change in state, instead of just low or high